-Can I convert DVI to VGA or VGA to DVI?
+How to convert DVI to VGA or VGA to DVI

-Today's video technology is moving away from analog (VGA) for a digital connection formats (HDMI, DVI, DisplayPort).
-However, there are still situations where you need to change the display technologies; usually due to differing ports on a computer and display.
-Video signals may be adapted in either direction (both from DVI to VGA and from VGA to DVI), but there are certain limitations and expense differences.
+Today's video technology is moving away from analog (VGA (video graphics array)) for digital connection formats (HDMI, DVI (digital visual interface), DisplayPort).
+However, you still need to change the display technologies, usually due to differing ports on a computer and display.
+Video signals may be adapted in either direction (from DVI to VGA and VGA to DVI), but there are certain limitations and expense differences.

 DVI to VGA

-The DVI-to-VGA adapter can either be a cable or a small device (shown above).
-It allows a display device with a VGA connector (input) to receive an analog signal from either a DVI-A (analog only) or DVI-I (analog and digital) connector attached to a computer's GPU.
-The converters are inexpensive and can be found occasional packaged with video cards or at many online retailers for around $5.
+The DVI-to-VGA adapter is a cable or a small device (shown above).
+It allows a display device with a VGA connector (input) to receive an analog signal from a DVI-A (analog only) or DVI-I (analog and digital) connector attached to a computer's GPU (graphics processing unit).
+The converters are inexpensive and occasionally packaged with video cards and available at online retailers for around $5.

 VGA to DVI

-There is also the much less common scenario where a GPU on an older computer needs to send its signal to a newer display device that does not have a VGA connector.
-In this case, a VGA-to-DVI converter is required to create a digital representation of the analog signal.
-These devices are harder to locate and often cost upwards for $100.
-If you find yourself in this situation, we recommend upgrading your video card or buying a new computer.
+There's also the less common scenario where a GPU on an older computer needs to send its signal to a newer display device with no VGA connector.
+In this case, a VGA-to-DVI converter is required to digitally represent an analog signal.
+These devices are harder to locate and often cost upwards of $100.
+If you are in this situation, we recommend upgrading your video card or buying a new computer.

 Signal quality considerations

 Please note that moving between these two technologies may cause you to experience a loss of video quality.
-VGA, even in its highest resolution from SVGA, is only capable of an 800 x 600-pixel resolution.
-Therefore, if your computer is sending out a higher resolution DVI signal, it will be restricted by the lower resolution of VGA.
-Additionally, analog VGA signals are susceptible to a loss of quality based on what their cables are made of and how well they are put together.
+VGA, even in its highest resolution from SVGA (super video graphics array), is only capable of an 800 x 600-pixel resolution.
+Therefore, if your computer sends a higher resolution DVI signal, it will be restricted by the lower resolution of VGA.
+Additionally, analog VGA signals are susceptible to a loss of quality based on how the cable was made.